chainwikinet/wikijs-yam-content/stakedrop-uniswap.md

 # YAM Uniswap LP

-- There us currently only one incentivized rewards pool in the new Yam protocol.
+There us currently only one incentivized rewards pool in the new Yam protocol.
 The `YAM/yUSD` Uniswap LP pool will receive rewards totalling approximately 925k YAMs, with 92.5k distributed the first week and decreasing by 10% each following.
 These rewards will begin 1 day after the launch of the protocol.

+Those who provide liquidity for the YAM/yUSD pool are eligible to receive rewards for providing liquidity for the rebase purchases.
+LPs can stake their LP tokens at https://yam.finance/farm.

+For an analysis of the game theory around rebases and how liquidity providers might optimize their strategy, please see this [primer](https://medium.com/yam-finance/the-yam-rebase-mechanism-and-game-theory-b8083ce044dd).

-- On Sep 18, 2020, YAM Governance voted to add sync() functionality to the Uniswap `YAM/ETH` pool, making it safe to use during rebases.
+On Sep 18, 2020, YAM Governance voted to add sync() functionality to the Uniswap `YAM/ETH` pool, making it safe to use during rebases.

-- Please be advised that **only** the `YAM/yUSD` and `YAM/ETH` pairs are safe in Uniswap during rebases.
+Please be advised that **only** the `YAM/yUSD` and `YAM/ETH` pairs are safe in Uniswap during rebases.

 # Acquiring yUSD